Teast

 Kuwait is known for its high standard of living, safety, and generous compensation packages for teachers.
 The country experiences a hot desert climate, but modern amenities like air conditioning are standard in homes, schools, and public spaces, ensuring your comfort year-round.

 Situated in the Arabian Gulf, Kuwait is a gateway to exploring the Middle East.
-Whether you’re an experienced educator or just starting your teaching career, teaching in Kuwait allows you to grow professionally while experiencing a blend of tradition and modernity.
+Whether you’re an experienced teacher or just starting your teaching career, teaching in Kuwait allows you to grow professionally while experiencing a blend of tradition and modernity.

 Why Teach English in Kuwait?